 The Offeror must define and document schedule of hours they plan to operate, including the time zone(s) they plan to operate from.
 The hours of operation must be expressed in Alaska Time.
 The Offeror must identify hours their staff will work outside of the DHSS ITS project staffing support hours defined in this section.
 The Offeror must identify the daily schedule of hours during which they expect DHSS ITS and DHSS Program staff to support the activities under the execution of the proposal.
-The Offeror must also include the schedule of Offeror and DHSS agreed upon daily scheduled hours.
+The Offeror must commit to deliver a plan that includes Offeror and DHSS agreed upon daily scheduled hours.
 The plan must also include the schedule of Offeror and State of Alaska observed holidays.